top of page

 2. There are several cough medicines and they contain many ingredients; how can I choose?

-True, it depends on your kind of cough, if it is dry, productive or mixed with other symptoms.
+It depends on your kind of cough, if it is dry, productive or mixed with other symptoms.
+You just need to be careful what to select and avoid duplications.

 3. My cough is fluctuating between dry and mucous productive, what should I do?

-I recommend using an expectorant for mucous while awake to clear the chest out, and a suppressant at night to calm down the cough reflex.
+I recommend using a short-acting expectorant for mucous while awake to clear the chest out, and a long-acting suppressant at night to calm down the cough reflex.
+Make sure that your chest is clear of heavy mucous before using a suppressant.

 4. My nose is totally blocked.
 What actually works to open it?